UXHERI/Cloud-Projects/CICD-Pipeline-With-AWS/README.md

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codepipeline-updated/screenshot-29.png)

-- Check the box for Configure automatic rollback on stage failure.
+- Check the box for **Configure automatic rollback on stage failure**.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codepipeline-updated/screenshot-31.png)

 - Click Next.
 - On the Review page, take a moment to review all the settings you've configured for your pipeline.
-- Once you've reviewed all the settings and confirmed they are correct, click Create pipeline.
+- Once you've reviewed all the settings and confirmed they are correct, click **Create pipeline**.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codepipeline-updated/screenshot-38.png)